-"The first-half performance demonstrates the quality of our franchises, the effectiveness of our strategy and our ability to leverage our broad capabilities to deliver on the significant growth opportunities in our chosen markets.
-We are well placed to capitalise on the positive structural trends and remain distinctive in our ability to deliver both growth and cash."
+The first-half performance demonstrates the quality of our franchises, the effectiveness of our strategy and our ability to leverage our broad capabilities to deliver on the significant growth opportunities in our chosen markets.
+We are well placed to capitalise on the positive structural trends, and continue to deliver both growth and cash.